sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

-- What the purpose of "gradle wrapper"?
+- What the purpose of using "gradle wrapper"?
 - What is 12 factor app?
 (Google it)
 - What is a fat jar?
 How does Spring Boot creats one?
 - One of the features of Spring Boot (actually through the Spring Boot